 Successes for People and Planet

 For the past decade, the Improved Forest Landscape Management Project (IFLMP), supported by the World Bank, has committed time and resources into tackling these challenges.
-Launched in 2014 with initial funding from the Climate Investment Fund’s Forest Investment Project and additional financing through the Global Environment Facility and Central African Forest Initiative, the project trialed groundbreaking approaches to enhance community livelihoods, strengthen sustainable forests and landscape management, and reduce green-house gas emissions from deforestation and forest degradation.
+Launched in 2014 with initial funding from the Climate Investment Fund’s (CIF) Forest Investment Program and additional financing through the Global Environment Facility and Central African Forest Initiative, the project trialed groundbreaking approaches to enhance community livelihoods, strengthen sustainable forests and landscape management, and reduce green-house gas emissions from deforestation and forest degradation.

 By investing in long term behavioral change in rural communities, IFLMP not only built a solid foundation for expanding livelihoods less reliant on forest ecosystems, but it also delivered practical benefits for rural populations coping with the daily impacts of poverty and land degradation.